Roots and Radicals

 We can use a similar property to simplify a root of a fraction.
 After removing all common factors from the numerator and denominator, if the fraction is not a perfect power of the index, we simplify the numerator and denominator separately.

-If and are real numbers, and for any integer then,
+and for any integer

 Simplify: